Bladenoodle/Echess/Documentations/Specification Document.md

 ## Purpose

-The goal of this project is to develop a chess-playing AI using Python.
+The goal of this project is to build a chess website where the user can make an account, play daily chess against other players, and start a live game against a chess-playing AI using Python.
 The AI evaluates given chess positions and selects the optimal move using the minimax algorithm with alpha–beta pruning.

-This project focuses on learning game AI techniques, decision trees, and search optimization.
+This project focuses on learning to program a chess game, create game AI techniques, decision trees, search optimization, and database management.

 ## Users

-There is only one user role:

-- User who inputs a chess position and receives the best move suggestion.
+There can be many users that can play chess against each other leaving a move when they login.
+They can also play live games against an AI.

 ## Planned Functionality

 ### Core Functionality
+- Develop a database to hold the players' account data and the games they play
+- methods and interfaces for users to create account and play
 - Represent an 8×8 chessboard internally
 - Generate possible moves for the current position
 - Implement the minimax algorithm